 Road Traffic Accidents Leading To Foot Injuries

 The single most common forms of accident in the UK every year are road traffic accidents.
 So logically, these are also the most common reason for people to seek foot injury compensation payouts.
+You can see the range of casualties from the year ending June 2021 in the graph below.

 The blunt trauma shock that a high-speed car crash can exert on the bones of the foot can easily cause fractures, often serious compound fractures.
 Motorcyclists and cyclists who are involved in a road traffic accident injure one or both feet frequently.